surifirstpin/Acubi_documentation/Version.5/Visualization_Types_and_Settings.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/63e6ce82315ae4e72a287d4437b7d7a4bcea940b/images/New_version5/UD_Visualization_Types&Settings_Image16.png)
 <b><font color = "Black"> Image 16</b>

-- <b>Orange:</b>_ndicates, maximum value attained is half the way to target.
+- <b>Orange:</b> Indicates maximum value attained is half the way to target.

--  <b>Red:</b> Indicates, maximum value attained is at initial state or lower side to the target.
+-  <b>Red:</b> Indicates maximum value attained is at initial state or lower side to the target.

 ![
 ](https://github.com/sv18042016/fp1/blob/3ff08da67be44bb345a23a3e47e19f4ab62a4553/images/New_version5/UD_Visualization_Types&Settings_Image17.png?raw=true)
 <b><font color = "Black"> Image 17</b>

-- <b>Value:</b> select one of the available measure values from the drop down.
+- <b>Value:</b> Select one of the available measure values from the drop down.

-- <b>Minimum:</b> specifies the minimum value of the gauge this corresponds to bottom position of the gauge.
+- <b>Minimum:</b> Specifies the minimum value of the gauge this corresponds to bottom position of the gauge.

-- <b>Maximum:</b>  specifies the maximum value of the gauge this corresponds to top position of the gauge.
+- <b>Maximum:</b>  Specifies the maximum value of the gauge this corresponds to top position of the gauge.

-- <b>Title:</b> specify a title.
+- <b>Title:</b> Specify a title.

-- <b>Label:</b> specify a identifier name to display in the chart.
+- <b>Label:</b> Specify a identifier name to display in the chart.

-- <b>Donut:</b> displays total measure value.
+- <b>Donut:</b> Displays total measure value.

-- <b>Counter:</b> displays minimum and maximum values of the measure.
+- <b>Counter:</b> Displays minimum and maximum values of the measure.

-- <b>Reverse:</b> displays the measure values in reversal direction maximum to minimum.
+- <b>Reverse:</b> Displays the measure values in reversal direction maximum to minimum.

-- <b>Hide Minmax:</b>  hides min and maximum values in gauge target.
+- <b>Hide Min max:</b>  Hides min and maximum values in gauge target.

 # Standard Settings